machal/cssmine-content/content/intro.md

-A Few Words About Ebook
+A Few Words About This E-book
 =======================

 Thanks!